T

 +

 No, it is not recommended to drink tap water in Cebu.
-While the water is treated, it's best to stick to bottled water for drinking and brushing your teeth to avoid potential stomach issues.
-Many hotels and convenience stores sell purified bottled water.
+While the water may be treated, it's best to stick to bottled water for drinking and brushing your teeth to avoid potential stomach issues.
+Many hotels and convenience stores readily offer bottled water for purchase.

 +

-The currency in Cebu is the Philippine Peso (PHP).
-While credit cards are accepted in larger establishments like hotels, restaurants, and malls, it's advisable to carry cash for smaller shops, local markets, and transportation.
-ATMs are widely available in urban areas for cash withdrawals.
+While credit cards are accepted in larger establishments in Cebu, it's advisable to carry sufficient cash for smaller purchases, local markets, and transportation.
+Bringing around PHP 5,000 to PHP 10,000 per person for a few days should be adequate, but adjust based on your spending habits.
+ATMs are available for withdrawals.

 Is it safe to walk around Cebu at night?